Y0Coss/docs-fork/pages/public_cloud/public_cloud_cross_functional/getting_started_ovhcloudshell/guide.en-gb.md

 ---
-title: Getting started with OVHcloud Cloudshell
+title: Getting started with OVHcloud Shell
-excerpt: Learn how to quickly use, and manage OVHcloud CloudShell directly from the OVHcloud Control Panel to streamline your cloud operations and workflows.
+excerpt: Learn how to quickly use, and manage OVHcloud Shell directly from the OVHcloud Control Panel to streamline your cloud operations and workflows.
 updated: 2025-11-21
 ---

 ## Objective

-This guide explains how to access and use OVHcloud CloudShell directly from the OVHcloud Manager.
+This guide explains how to access and use OVHcloud Shell directly from the OVHcloud Manager.
 It provides an introduction to the environment, its main features, and the essential commands to help you start working efficiently with your OVHcloud resources.
 By the end of this guide, you will be able to launch CloudShell, manage your cloud projects from the command-line, and integrate it into your daily workflows.

-### What is OVHcloud CloudShell?
+### What is OVHcloud Shell?

-OVHcloud CloudShell is a web-based command-line environment that you can access directly from your OVHcloud Manager.
+OVHcloud Shell is a web-based command-line environment that you can access directly from your OVHcloud Manager.
 Think of it as a mini computer in your browser, ready to use without any installation.

-With CloudShell, you can:
+With OVHcloud Shell, you can:

 - Run commands to manage your OVHcloud resources.
 - Access your servers, projects, and services securely.
 - Automate tasks and scripts without leaving your browser.

 It’s designed to make cloud management easier, faster, and accessible even if you’re not a command-line expert.
-You don’t need to install anything just open CloudShell and start working.
+You don’t need to install anything just open Shell and start working.

-### Benefits of Using CloudShell
+### Benefits of Using OVHcloud Shell

-Using OVHcloud CloudShell directly from the OVHcloud Manager provides key advantages for managing your entire OVHcloud infrastructure, including Public Cloud, Private Cloud, Bare Metal, VPS, storage, networking, containers, and more:
+Using OVHcloud Shell directly from the OVHcloud Manager provides key advantages for managing your entire OVHcloud infrastructure, including Public Cloud, Private Cloud, Bare Metal, VPS, storage, networking, containers, and more:

 1. **No Local Setup Required:** Start working immediately without installing SDKs, CLI tools, or other dependencies on your computer.
 Ideal for quick troubleshooting, demos, or temporary access.
 2. **Secure & Managed Environment:** Access all your OVHcloud resources safely, with credentials managed automatically by OVHcloud.
 Provides a controlled and reliable environment for your operations.